-Lynn and Susan have focused energy, a sincere and trustworthy presence, and a strong ability to assist parties in analyzing the situation while encouraging them to come up with answers that are not only feasible, but often times benefit each party.
+Susan has a focused energy, a sincere and trustworthy presence, and a strong ability to assist parties in analyzing the situation while encouraging them to come up with answers that are not only feasible, but often times benefit each party.
 Lyn and Susan’s practice has been shaped by both professional and family experiences including 30 years in a variety of business and organizational settings such as finance, insurance, technology, restaurants, small businesses, and family businesses as well as experience with not-for-profits such community foundations, higher education, art cooperatives, and religious communities.
-On a personal note, both Lynn and Susan grew up in large extended families, are now part of blended families, and each have worked through inter-generational issues.
+On a personal note, Susan grew up in a large extended families, is now part of a blended family, and each has worked through inter-generational issues.
 Their work is underpinned by John Paul Lederach’s writings on the “…Art and Soul of Building Peace.”*

 The mediation process isn’t a recipe that can be learned in a 40 hour course.
 Mediation is a subtle yet organized approach with a goal to weave a platform that will in turn generate ideas and alternatives from which solutions may evolve.
 The platform is constructed by identifying inter-relationships between the parties.
 These inter-relationships emanate as a result of discerning the parties’ camouflaged interests.
 Interests are typically clouded by a party’s material demands.
 Once the platform of inter-relationships is developed, the mediator can encourage the parties to be “smart flexible,” that is to “adapt to, respond to, and take advantage of emerging …. challenges” and turn them into a workable solution by which each side can live with or even benefit.